o3de/o3de.org/content/docs/tools-ui/uidev-toggle-switch-component.md

 ---
-description: ' Learn how to apply the Lumberyard UI 2.0 toggle switch style to a checkbox component in Lumberyard gems and tools. '
+description: ' Learn how to apply the O3DE UI 2.0 toggle switch style to a checkbox component in O3DE gems and tools. '
-title: Lumberyard UI toggle switch component
+title: O3DE UI toggle switch component
 ---
-# Lumberyard UI toggle switch component<a name="uidev-toggle-switch-component"></a>
+# O3DE UI toggle switch component<a name="uidev-toggle-switch-component"></a>

 Use a toggle switch to enable users to quickly switch between two states with a minimum of effort\.
 The state will be clearly reflected back to them and persisted across sessions\.